 Baby’s definitely too young to be developing a regular fitness routine, but according to the American Academy of Pediatrics, they're definitely supposed to get at least an hour of moderate to vigorous physical activity every day!
 So what’s a toddler to do?
 What they do best, of course – play!

 It can be hard to tell sometimes whether toddlers have endless energy, or they just don’t have the brakes built in so they can slow down when they start to get tired out – and the truth is that it’s probably a little bit of both.
 This means that most days, the trick to helping Baby get the exercise their body and brain require to keep them growing strong and healthy is as simple as figuring out what they like to do and turning them loose.
 If they like climbing, playgrounds are probably the place for them.
 If they're at home in the water, check your community center or local community pool for free swim times.
 If they think climbing up and down stairs is a good time, see if you can’t make friends with someone who lives somewhere tall.

-On days when Baby is feeling a little less cooperative, though, getting Baby his required amount of running-around time might take a little bit more participation from you.
+On days when Baby is feeling a little less cooperative, though, getting Baby their required amount of running-around time might take a little bit more participation from you.
 The trick is to find activities that will keep Baby active and interested without exhausting you in the process.
-Follow-along games like Follow The Leader can be a great place to start, but if you’re too tuckered out to lead, games like Simon Says, Red Light Green Light, and Mother May I are great for getting Baby moving without making you commit to chasing around after him.
+Follow-along games like Follow The Leader can be a great place to start, but if you’re too tuckered out to lead, games like Simon Says, Red Light Green Light, and Mother May I are great for getting Baby moving without making you commit to chasing around after them.

 - Rebecca Parlakian and Claire Lerner.
 “From Baby to Big Kid: Month 26.”
 Zero to Three.
 Zero to Three, May 13 2016.
 Retrieved September 6 2017. https://www.zerotothree.org/resources/1256-from-baby-to-big-kid-month-26.